 Actively participate in team meetings to ensure priorities are agreed in order to support the effective delivery of Responsive Repairs and voids.

-Provide a level of cover for Cairn Connect if required.
+Provide a level of support and collaboration across all Property Service functions.

 Handle cash amounts up to a certain value for petty cash purposes.